sadnicka/movelab.github.io/_news/announcement_9.md

 related_posts: false
 ---

-Symposium on the [Neuroscience of Expert Performance]() at Royal College of Music co-organised with Maria Herrojo Ruiz!
-Thank you to the panel, RCM colleagues and brilliant audience.
-Informative discussions flowed around the topic in the Q&A.  Made possible by outreach grants from the [Guarantors of Brain]() and [Goldsmiths]().
+Symposium on the Neuroscience of Expert Performance at Royal College of Music co-organised with Maria Herrojo Ruiz!
+Thank you to the panel, RCM colleagues and multi-disciplinary audience.
+Made possible by outreach grants from the Guarantors of Brain and Goldsmiths University of London.